Doug Wade: North Melbourne career

 He kicked 73 goals in his first season at North Melbourne, and was then a key member of their side which contested the Grand Final against Richmond in 1974.
 Wade kicked 103 goals in that season, becoming the third former Geelong player to head the VFL goal-kicking table after transferring to another club.

 Wade holds a record for one of the biggest (VFL) scoring quarters by an individual, when he kicked 7 goals in the last quarter against Collingwood at Arden Street in 1974.
 Up until the last quarter Wade had been kept virtually quiet, by Doug Gott of Collingwood, despite North Melbourne's high goal scoring record against the Magpies at the 3rd quarter.
 Wade kicked seven goals and North Melbourne's total of 25 goals broke a club record against Collingwood at the time.

 The following year (1975) Wade struggled to find form largely due to fitness and weight.
 Near the end of the home and away season, Wade was becoming a liability because of his dwindling goal scores.
 However, on the Thursday before the Grand Final Wade pleaded with coach Ron Barassi and the selection committee to be selected into the side.
 Based on Wade's finals experience and Wade's offer or tactic to stay behind the pack to crumb goals, Wade convinced selectors to name him in the side instead of Robert Smith, who was a top reserves full-forward: who was fit and ready to take his place.
 However, in the 1975 Grand Final, Wade's experience proved to be an essential part of North's huge win over Hawthorn.
 The tactic of staying behind the pack worked and Wade scored a few goals doing this.
 He even missed an easy shot as the pack of players missed the ball and an open goal was for the taking.
 Wade's miss was a shock to the crowd and himself.
-However, his inspirational gestures to the North Melbourne forwards can be seen in the 1975 Grand final, especially the last quarter, when he hurriedly and unselfishly passes the ball to team mates.
+However, his inspirational gestures to the North Melbourne forwards can be seen in the 1975 Grand final, especially the last quarter, when he hurriedly and unselfishly passes the ball to teammates.
 Wade finished his career on a high note (another Premiership) where many experts could not have predicted, proving that Wade was true champion player for both Geelong and North Melbourne.

 In 1996 Wade was inducted into the Australian Football Hall of Fame.